wistia/wistia-open-docs/_posts/player-api.md

 the video: if the video was playing, it will continue playing after seek.
 If it was not playing, the video will be paused.

-NOTE: On iOS, when seeking from the "beforeplay" state, `time(val)` is subject to the same restrictions as `video.play()`.
+NOTE: On iOS, when seeking from the "beforeplay" state, `video.time(val)` is subject to the same restrictions as `video.play()`.
 However, there is a bit of nuance.
 If you call `video.time(30)` before play, the video will not play per the restrictions.
 But once the viewer clicks the video to play it, it will begin playing 30 seconds in.

 ### unbind(eventType, callbackFn)